 Another issue discussed during 1960s was weather human memory system has one or two components.
-Some authors like Arthur Melton9) argued that both short term memory (STM) and long term memory (LTM) are just two subcomponents dependent on the same system.
+Some authors like Arthur Melton8) argued that both short term memory (STM) and long term memory (LTM) are just two subcomponents dependent on the same system.
 He justified his views by proofs of activation of the LTM in STM experiments.
 His work was very influential, yet during the years more and more evidence of at least two separate memory systems have accumulated.

-The first more influential two component memory model was introduced in 1968 by Richard Atkinson and Richard Shiffrin10).
-Their model called Multi-store model consisted of long-term and working or short-term memory model and was later improved by an additional component, the sensory memory.
+The first more influential two component memory model was introduced in 1968 by Richard memory.
 Sensory memory contains one register for each sense and serves as an short lasting bufferzone before the information can enter short-term memory.
 Short-term memory is a temporal storage for new information before it enters long-term memory, but is also used for cognitive tasks, understanding and learning.